• Skip to primary navigation

 I like allowing the chicken, onion, garlic, carrot, and celery to cook together and develop those rich flavors initially while avoiding cooking the chicken entirely during this step.

-I then the spices, herbs, and salt, plus add a little arrowroot powder (and a little more oil if needed) to make something like a faux roux (just a little backward).
+I then add the spices, herbs, and salt, plus add a little arrowroot powder (and a little more oil if needed) to make something like a faux roux (just a little backward).
 This seals in all the goodness and thickens the broth slightly.

 Another important factor is the quality of the broth.
 I always use bone broth because you get the added benefits of collagen and additional amino acids.
 Plus it always tastes so much better!
 I like to use Kettle & Fire Chicken Bone Broth, but homemade chicken stock would also be great!